 • Disadvantaged families receive subsidies for trips, extra-curricular activities; music tuition and for school uniform.
 This ensures that they have the opportunity to be included in school activities which they could not otherwise access.

-\Additional tutoring for disadvantaged children; this is a part of the Tutoring Programme, although further PP funding has been directed towards certain cohorts with a high proportion of Disadvantaged pupils, such as year 6.
+Additional tutoring for disadvantaged children, although further PP funding has been directed towards certain cohorts with a high proportion of Disadvantaged pupils, especially year 6.